 Lakeside Educational Enrichment Program (LEEP)

-Lakeside Educational Enrichment Program (LEEP) is a free four-week summer program designed for Seattle Public Schools students entering 6th or 9th grade in the fall of 2018.
+Lakeside Educational Enrichment Program (LEEP) is a free four-week summer program designed for Seattle Public School students entering grades 6 or 9 in fall 2018.

 LEEP has been one of the greatest experiences of my life!
 I thought it was going to be just like school; boy, was I wrong!
 Every day was something new, and the teachers and counselors were amazing.